Sabrina-OT/AlgorithmsFinal/README.md

 Provide instructions or guidelines on how to set up and execute the application.
 Include any necessary configurations or prerequisites.

 ## Acknowledgments
-Here are a list of individuals who contributed to this project
+Here are the members who contributed to this project:
 - Sabrina Skoric
 - Jessie Emeshili
 - Eshal Arif